amitgirimaji123/Amit_Girimaji_Resume/README.md

 # Resume
-This is thr repository consisting my resume
+This is the repository consisting my resume